 Car Won't Start in Cold But Battery is Good?
 Causes & Fixes

-When a car won't start in cold weather despite a seemingly good battery, the most common culprits are insufficient cold-cranking amps (CCA), thickened engine oil, a weak starter motor, or fuel delivery issues[1].
-A battery can show normal voltage but still lack the power needed to turn over a cold engine[2].
-At 32°F, batteries lose approximately 35% of their strength, and at 0°F, they lose up to 60%[3].
+When your car won't start in cold weather despite a seemingly good battery, the most common culprits are insufficient cold-cranking amps (CCA), thickened engine oil, a weak starter motor, or fuel delivery issues[1].
+Here's the frustrating truth: a battery can show normal voltage but still lack the power needed to turn over a cold engine.
+At 32°F, batteries lose approximately 35% of their strength, and at 0°F, they lose up to 60%[2].
+So "good battery" based on a simple voltage check doesn't tell the whole story—only a load test reveals true cold-weather capability.

 Xem Ngay